-In my application for federal student aid through FAFSA, I revealed that my parents are undocumented by filling in "0s" for their social security number as asked in the FAFSA form.
+In my application for federal student aid through FAFSA, I revealed that my parents are undocumented by filling in "Os" for their social security number as asked in the FAFSA form.
 Could immigration enforcement authorities access this information from my FAFSA records?

 - YES.
 There is some risk involved in submitting a FAFSA form that reveals an undocumented parent because the U.S. Department of Education can share FAFSA application information with law enforcement agencies.
-Immigration enforcement authorities have never requested student FAFSA information in the past, but that could change in the future. - The Department of Education says it does not investigate parents' immigration status or use information about parents' immigration status to make any decisions about a student's eligibility for financial aid.
-Their website says, "When the FAFSA form is processed, only the student's citizenship/eligible noncitizen eligibility is verified." - Each student should make the decision that is best for them in light of this risk and the important decision to attend college.
+Immigration enforcement authorities have never requested student FAFSA information in the past, but that could change in the future. - Each student should make the decision that is best for them in light of this risk and the important decision to attend college.